 Someone on HN had recommended The Box by Marc Levinson.
 It's a history of the shipping container.
 That sounds dreadfully prosaic, but the book is well written and the shipping container's influence on our modern global economy cannot be overstated.

-Not reading per se, but Dan Carlin's WWI podcasts on the Hardcore History blog are well worth listening to. http://www.dancarlin.com/hardcore-history-series/loudmax, over 5 years ago
+Not reading per se, but Dan Carlin's WWI podcasts on the Hardcore History blog are well worth listening to. http://www.dancarlin.com/hardcore-history-series/loudmax, about 7 years ago

 Containers have been more important for globalisation than freer trade

 I highly recommend the book "The Box" which goes deep into the history of the shipping container. http://www.amazon.com/The-Box-Shipping-Container-Smaller/dp/...

 In a nutshell, it was messy.
 It's not easy in the physical/infrastructure world to create a standard and then impose it world-wide. (ie, competing standards, etc.)